 Description of clinical experiences

-The first full-time clinical experience (CE II) takes place during the summer at the beginning of the second academic year.
+The first full-time clinical experience (CE II) takes place during the summer at the end of the first academic year.
 This clinical experience is designed to expose the student to a specific patient care area as well as provide an opportunity for students to integrate skills learned during the first year.
 Appropriate clinical sites are in outpatient orthopedics or acute care.
 Students must successfully complete CE II prior to advancing to the course work that begins in the fall of the second academic year.

 During the third year, students complete four 12-week, full-time clinical experiences.
 Three of the third-year clinical experiences take place in acute care, outpatient orthopedic or adult inpatient rehabilitation settings.
 The remaining experience is an elective and can take place in areas such as geriatrics, sports medicine, hand therapy, work rehabilitation or pediatrics.
 Community hospital and general private practice settings also are options.

 Clinical settings are yet another strength of the clinical education program.
-Each student will have at least one full-time clinical experience that takes place at Mayo Clinic in Rochester, a setting that includes diverse patient care areas and outstanding clinical instructors.
+Each student will have at least one full-time clinical experience that takes place at Mayo Clinic's campus in Rochester, a setting that includes diverse patient care areas and outstanding clinical instructors.
 The majority of external clinical sites are in the Midwest, located within a 500-mile radius of Rochester (Iowa, Illinois, Indiana, Michigan, Minnesota, Missouri, Nebraska, North Dakota, South Dakota and Wisconsin).
 Contracts are also held with sites in Washington state, Arizona, California, Colorado, Montana, Ohio, Tennessee, Wyoming, Utah and Florida.

 ||Thursdays during spring semester of Year I